apache/iceberg/site/docs/spark-writes.md

 SET c1 = 'update_c1', c2 = 'update_c2'
 WHERE ts >= '2020-05-01 00:00:00' and ts < '2020-06-01 00:00:00'
 ```

+For more complex row-level updates based on incoming data, see the section on `MERGE INTO`.

 ## Writing with DataFrames